cryptovandals/content/TERMS.md

 You can only use CryptoVandals to liberate NFTs you own.
 There might be copyrighted or trademarked stuff in your NFTs... but you do own your NFT, right?
 Don’t violate copyright, citizen!

 ## 💰💸 PROPERTY 💸💰
 You own your liberated NFTs.
 You can do whatever you want with them.
-If you sell it you can keep what you earn, don't forget us when you're rich.
+If you sell it you can keep what you earn, but don't forget us when you're rich.

 ## ⚰️💣 WARNINGS 💣⚰️
 Using CryptoVandals burns the original NFT by transferring it to a [null address](https://etherscan.io/address/0x0000000000000000000000000000000000000001).
 This can't be undone.